We talked in our last blog post about guiding factors for when you’re working out a sales compensation plan.

 Building A Compensation Plan

-The sales compensation strategy that your company implements will affect many aspects of your business.
-More than just your sales department, the compensation plan will also affect the finance and HR departments.
-It’s wise to get key players from each of these involved in the planning process.
+In addition to just your sales department, the compensation plan will also affect the finance and HR departments.
+So, it’s wise to get key players from each of these involved in the planning process.

-In addition, developing one compensation plan to fit every sales role is unrealistic.
+Also, developing one compensation plan to fit every sales role is unrealistic.
 Your sales managers, for example, should probably receive different pay mixes than your less experienced sales reps.
 Incentive planning should be tailored to the sales role and the part it plays in your sales process.

 How you compensate your sales force should also reflect your company culture.
 This is one of the most individualized aspects of the compensation plan design and has a large influence on how well you’ll retain your best talent.
 Paying your sales professionals fairly in comparison to competitors is extremely important when it comes to attracting, motivating, and holding onto your best sales reps.